One Btn Bosses gets a ton of mileage from single-button gameplay

 In a weird way, One Btn Bosses kind of reminds me of the early days of Twitter, in that one could only be creative on that platform within the confines of a single 140-character message.
 The limitation that the studio, Midnight Munchies, placed on itself here forced the developers to come up with inventive ways of keeping One Btn Bosses engaging throughout its duration.

-Oneside note: this is one of the first batch of games that received backing from , a side project of Among Us developer Innersloth.
+One side note: this is one of the first batch of games that received backing from Outersloth, a side project of Among Us developer Innersloth.
 The whole idea behind Outersloth is to offer indie developers an alternative funding model and to help "fun, original and clever games get made."
 One Btn Bosses definitely fits the brief.

 One Btn Bosses is out on Steam now.